What Cindy Knows (And What I Keep Relearning)

 Not that the book did well.
 That your work matters—even when you can't measure it.
 Even when the feedback is slow.
 Even when you come home Sunday afternoon, and nobody says the thing you were hoping to hear.

 Keep going.
-Love people.
-Tell the truth.
+Keep loving people.
+And keep telling the truth.

 That's all I've got today.